 In North Carolina, statutory changes have made court costs, fines and penalties higher and higher, and harder and harder to waive.

-In past years, funding for the court system was

-mostly based on taxes paid by all North Carolinians, but the burden has shifted to individuals who use the court system.
-Mandatory court costs first emerged in 1995 and have increased drastically since that time.
-Quoting an expert in North Carolina Criminal Law:
+In past years, funding for the court system was mostly based on taxes paid by all North Carolinians, but the burden has shifted to individuals who use the court system.29 Mandatory court costs first emerged in 1995 and have increased drastically since that time.30 Quoting an expert in North Carolina Criminal Law:

 Overall, North Carolina's court fees have risen at a rate quadruple the 54% rate of inflation in the United States over the past twenty years.
-If fees continue to go up at the rate that they have been increasing over the past twenty years, the general court fees in district court will exceed \$500 by the year 2024!

-It is important to recognize this dangerous trend of making justice less accessible for state residents.
+If fees continue to go up at the rate that they have been increasing over the past twenty years, the general court fees in district court will exceed \$500 by the year 2024!31 of making justice less accessible for state residents.
 The imposition of fees is not merely an added expense, but a force that influences judicial outcomes - and in a way that has the effect of disadvantaging people of color.
 As discussed, non-payment of court costs can have lasting consequences.
 For example, non-payment of court costs is considered a probation violation.
-As a result, a family may lose eligibility for SNAP, housing assistance and disability benefits.8

-In North Carolina, the current political climate penalizes court-involved individuals and court officials attempting to offer alternatives to the high costs of the justice system.
-Since 2011, the legislature has increased court fees, creating what many describe as a regressive tax.9 To add insult to injury, the state legislature passed a 2017 law requiring that judges provide notice to all interested agencies receiving a portion of court fees, prior to waiving the fees.
+As a result, a family may lose eligibility for SNAP, housing assistance and disability benefits.32 climate penalizes court-involved individuals and court officials attempting to offer alternatives to the high costs of the justice system.
+Since 2011, the legislature has increased court fees, creating what many describe as a regressive tax.33 To add insult to injury, the state legislature passed a 2017 law requiring that judges provide notice to all interested agencies receiving a portion of court fees, prior to waiving the fees.
 This move essentially strips judges of the discretion to waive fees for individuals dealing with special circumstances, including inability to pay.